History of the FA Cup: Fastest goals

-Aston Villa's Bob Chatt scored the winner in the 1895 FA Cup Final with the then-fastest goal after just 30 seconds; his record stood until broken by Louis Saha in 2009, who scored in 25 seconds.
+Aston Villa's Bob Chatt scored the winner in the 1895 FA Cup final with the then-fastest goal after just 30 seconds; his record stood until broken by Louis Saha in 2009, who scored in 25 seconds.

 On 13 February 2010, Jimmy Kebe of Reading scored the fastest goal in the FA Cup proper after just 9 seconds of Reading's Fifth Round tie against West Bromwich Albion.

+On 3 June 2023, İlkay Gündoğan of Manchester City scored after just 13 seconds at Wembley Stadium, during the F.A.
+Cup Final, playing against Manchester United.

 Hat–tricks

 William Townley scored the first hat–trick in an FA Cup final for Blackburn Rovers when they beat Sheffield Wednesday 6–1 in 1890.

 In 1894, Jimmy Logan became the second player to score three goals in the final of the competition, with his Notts County beating Bolton Wanderers 4–1.

-The third hat-trick in an FA Cup final was scored by Stan Mortensen for Blackpool against Bolton Wanderers in the 1953 FA Cup Final.
+The third hat-trick in an FA Cup final was scored by Stan Mortensen for Blackpool against Bolton Wanderers in the 1953 FA Cup final.
 Blackpool won 4–3.

 In 1922, England amateur international Wilfred Minter created an unusual scoring record.
 In an era when there was some dispute whether or not a hat–trick had to be scored as consecutive goals, Minter performed the feat twice in one match, as well as scoring a seventh, as he scored all of St Albans City's goals against Dulwich Hamlet.
 Despite his feat, they actually lost the game 8–7.